 This is where things get complicated.
 On an emotional level, it can be a beautiful intention to save and gift one’s sexuality only to one person.
 You can do that without restricting your love.
 On a social level however, this decision can merely be a socially conditioned expectation that is a holdover from a time where illegitimate children were a threat to property and ownership rights.
 If this is the case, it comes from a place of restriction.
 It is important to look over the terms of marriage with a fine tooth comb, so both partners know each other’s expectations and so each term of the marriage can be questioned by both partners fully.
 It is important to be clear about your reasons for those terms instead of simply blindly accepting them.
 Because they were someone else’s before you adopted them!

 From universal perspective, everything in existence is you.
 This means, every person is you.
-This is why as we evolve as a species, marriage will most likely cease to be a function of society.
-The contrast of separation would not exist if you held an enlightened perspective, so you would never think to desire unity and thus pair bonding would not be an impulse.
-The desire to bond with others will cease to exist as the perception of separation dissipates.
+This is why as we evolve as a species, marriage will cease to be a function of society.
+Pair bonding may very well cease to be an impulse.

 Legal marriage is really a function of society instead of spirituality.
 This is why the decision to be legally married should be more about wanting legal and social recognition for the marriage.
 And let me tell you as someone who has personally seen loving, committed couples suffer incredible things at the hands of having no legally recognized union; there is still great reason to legally marry.
 There will be great reason to legally marry until government no longer exists.
 But it must be said; legal marriage also opens the door for potential legal battles and its own special form of problems and grief.